 This age-old tangle of basketball titans teaches us a valuable lesson: we need our enemies.
 That’s right — you NEED your enemies; that’s your fiends and you foes, your slanderers and your saboteurs, your betrayers and your backstabbers; you need them all almost as much as you need your friends.

 And, if that’s not enough, get this: God can’t serve you “a six-course dinner” unless your enemies are present.
 Psalm 23 says that God prepares “a table” for us in the presence of our enemies.
 So, you say that you don’t want any enemies or adversaries around?
-Then you can kiss your blessings you’re your benedictions goodbye.
+Then you can kiss your blessings and you’re benedictions goodbye.

 So take it from me.
 Your enemies bring out your best.
 And how about this — they bring out the best in us and in our God.
 God shows Himself strong on our behalf when there is a need for strength.
 And His strength is made perfect, or made even STRONGER (if that is even possible) in our weakness.

 So when your enemy is near and your heart starts to fear, fret not; when our enemy shows up, God will always show out.
 When our situations are at their worst, our God is at His best.